Tea and Treasures

 This series features engaging lectures, great conversation, and light refreshments.
 Advance registration required.

-$10 Members (includes Museum admission)
+Museum Members: $10 (includes Museum admission)

 Please note that all sales are final.

-Wednesday, October 18, 2:00PM
+Wednesday, April 18, 2018, 2:00PM

 Award-winning New Jersey artist Lynn Vergano explores the centuries-old, disciplined art form of Chinese brush painting in depicting subjects drawn from nature, such as landscapes, plants and animals.
 She will discuss the tools; rice paper, watercolors and inks handmade by skilled artisans in Asia, as well as her technique and the development of her interest in Chinese brush painting.
 On view will be some of her masterpieces.

 Lynn’s work has been exhibited globally, in galleries from Hong Kong and Bangkok, Thailand to Istanbul, Turkey, Sao Paulo, Brazil and Venice, Italy.
 Her paintings have been displayed nationally in the World Trade Center, Lincoln Center, Brooklyn Botanical Gardens, Capital Children’s Museum in Washington, DC, Bergen Museum, Monmouth Museum, Hudson River Museum in Yonkers, NY, and many others.
 She has lectured, exhibited, judged, and served on the panel at international conferences at the United Nations, and numerous art centers and non-profit organizations across the country.

 Civil War: The Fight for Liberty and Freedom (Lecture Only)